marshall-mcmullen/solidfire-kernel/solidfire/README.md

 6. Merge the old solidfire branch into the new solidfire branch in the usual way: `git merge solidfire/4.11`

-7. Tag it & push it.
+7. Tag it ("solidfire/v4.12.3-solidfire0").
+Push the new branch, the new solidfire tag, and the upstream "vX.Y.Z" tag that it's based on.

 Then follow the standard build process for getting the new kernel into ember: In solidfire-portage, make an ebuild, commit it, tag it,